Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 Securing the Prerequisites
 ==========================

-Please read the full document prior to operating, as iterations, trials and errors will probably have to be performed before, hopefully, succeeding ultimately.
+Please read the full document prior to making operative choices, since iterations, trials and errors will probably have to be performed (before, hopefully, succeeding ultimately).